0xWOLAND/Pokemon-Shop/README.md

 Pokemon Shop using NodeJS, ReactJS, PokeAPI, and React Router.
 Uses hooks instead of ancient classes from pre-version 16.04 ReactJS.
+# Medium Article
+Read the article at Medium [here](https://bhargav-annem.medium.com/pokemon-shop-react-router-reactjs-and-apis-96d06f839fa8).
+In this article, I provide a synopsis of this project as well as information about how to setup this project.
 ## Available Scripts

 In the project directory, you can run: